-Hockey Canada requires all minor and all female players to wear CSA certified full facial protectors, properly attached to CSA certified hockey helmets.

-Full facial protectors come in three (3) varieties: wire cage or high impact polycarbonate shield (commonly referred to as a visor) or a combination of the two.
-There are six (6) types of protectors:
+Hockey Canada requires all minor and all female players to wear CSA certified full face protectors, properly attached to CSA certified hockey helmets.
+Full face protectors come in three (3) styles: wire cage, high impact polycarbonate shield or a combination of the two.